The Denver Fringe Festival

 Statement of Commitment

-As an open-application performing arts festival, we are committed to promoting the arts, cultivating dialog around thought-provoking performance, and building community.
+As an open-access performing arts festival, we are committed to supporting independent artists, promoting self-expression and a diversity of voices in the arts, making the performing arts accessible to all, and building community through an inclusive, annual festival.
 In addition, we are committed to:

 - Supporting both emerging and established artists

-- Providing a platform for new works to be developed
+- Providing a platform for new work to be developed

 - Encouraging creativity and pushing the boundaries of performance art